User Commands lftp(1)

 sftp:charset (string)

-version prior to 4.
-Version 4 and later always use
+sion prior to 4.
+Version 4 and later always use UTF-8.

 sftp:connect-program (string)